goetas/twital/doc/en/source/api.rst

 Creating a DOM `Dumper`
 ~~~~~~~~~~~~~~~~~~~~~~

-Since Twital works internaly with DOMDocument,
+Since Twital works internally with `DOMDocument <http://php.net/domdocument>`_,
-any template must be transformed into raw stream after compilation phase.
+any template must be transformed into it, and later re-transformed into a raw string.

+If want to output your templates in XML, you have to
-To create a "dumper" you have to implement  the `Dumper` interface.
+create a "dumper" that  implements  the ``Goetas\Twital\Dumper`` interface.

 To dump directly into XML, your dumper might look like this;